zhanglin-wu/cairomm-pangomm-on-linux-docker/README.md

 This contains some C++ example programs that use cairomm and pangomm.
 These programs run in a Linux docker image.

+## What does the examples do?

+1. Cairomm examples can render circle, line, and reactagle into png and svg, and PDF.
+2. Pangomm examples can render unicode text like Latin letters, Chinese, Japanese, Emoji, and measure pixel size of text.

 ## Build and run

 ### Mac